Automotive engine: Steam engines

 The steam engine was invented in the late 1700s, and the primary method of powering engines and soon, locomotives.
-One of the most popular steam automobile was the “Stanley Steamer,” offering low pollution, power, and speed.
+One of the most popular steam automobiles was the “Stanley Steamer,” offering low pollution, power, and speed.
 The downside of these steam automobiles is the unreliability, complexity, and the frequent accidents that occurred with them.
 The startup time for a steam car may take up to 45 minutes, defeating the purpose of faster transportation.
 By the time the steam automobile was improved, the complexity of manufacturing relative to the gas automobiles made steam automobiles unprofitable.

 A steam engine is a device which transforms heat into mechanical motion.
 This is provided with the usage of boilers, which create steam by boiling water.
 In the early 1900s, Abner Doble introduced a steam-powered car in the United States which had capabilities that could potentially overpower Ford's Model T in efficiency.
 Steam has been known to have very efficient fuel economy with a high power source.
 That is why half the world was powered by steam for almost the entirety of the 19th century and almost half the 20th century.
-The main drawback of the steam engine in automobiles was the fact that operators were required to have full knowledge of boilers and steam engines before operating, as it was detrimental to the engine itself if the operator neglected it.
+The main drawback of the steam engine in automobiles was that operators were required to have full knowledge of boilers and steam engines before operating, as it was detrimental to the engine itself if the operator neglected it.